ColonelPanicks/openflight-compute-wip/README.md

 ## Destroy Deployed Clusters

-The destroy cluster script works in a similar manner to the build cluster script.
+The `bin/destroy-cluster.sh` script works in a similar manner to the build cluster script.

 Destroying a cluster requires that the same config used to deploy the cluster be specified before the script.